 Queen Conch Table Lamp

-Materials: a queen conch placed on a brass rod on a Carara marble base.
+Materials: A queen conch attached to a brass rod on a Carara marble base.
 Bakelite socket.

 Height: 33 cm / 12.99”